GiuliaSolinas/gsolinas/content/authors/admin/_index.md

 - Visitors
 ---

-I am an assistant professor at the [Institute for Strategy, Technology, and Innovation](https://www.som.lmu.de/isto/en/index.html) of the [Munich School of Management (LMU Munich)](https://www.som.lmu.de/de/index.html) (in maternity leave since June 2022).
-My research explores how organizations coordinate their tasks to manage innovation and digitization.
+I am a data scientist and AI consultant working on NLP and LLM models.
+I was faculty at the Institute for Strategy, Technology, and Innovation of the [Munich School of Management (LMU Munich)](https://www.som.lmu.de/de/index.html) and the University of Liverpool Management School.
+My research used to look into how organizations coordinate their tasks to manage innovation and digitization.
 Empirically, I focus on the pharmaceutical industry and micro-finance platforms.
 When not busy researching, I enjoy hiking and cycling with my family.
 I am a pizza and golden retriever lover.